-3.26(a) All posters and signs must bear the name of the sponsoring organization or department.
-The approval process for each facility must be followed before hanging any signs or posters.
-Specific guidelines for each facility may be found in the Student Organization Manual which is published by the Student Organization Committee of the Student Senate.

-- 3.26(b) All signage posted on the University campus should uphold the rights of others, reflect responsible behavior, be conducive to the educational environment and uphold the integrity of the University. - 3.26(c) Any member of the University community who wishes to use the campus grounds for advertising must receive prior approval from the Director of Student Activities & Multicultural Student Affairs or his/her designee.
-The request form must be delivered to the Student Activities & Multicultural Student Affairs office at least three (3) days prior to the date of the event. - 3.27 SMOKING RESTRICTIONS ON CAMPUS Smoking is prohibited in any campus building or facility, including residence halls, fraternity and sorority houses, indoor and outdoor athletic facilities, laboratories, work areas, common or lounge areas, conference and meeting rooms, hallways, dining facilities, and restrooms.
+- 3.26(a) All posters and signs must bear the name of the sponsoring organization or department.
+The approval process for each facility must be followed before hanging any signs or posters. - 3.26(b) All signage posted on the University campus should uphold the rights of others, reflect responsible behavior, be conducive to the educational environment and uphold the integrity of the University. - 3.26(c) Any member of the University community who wishes to use the campus grounds for advertising must receive prior approval from the Director of Student Activities & Multicultural Student Affairs or his/her designee through the Stake Sign Request Form. - 3.27 SMOKING RESTRICTIONS ON CAMPUS Smoking is prohibited in any campus building or facility, including residence halls, fraternity and sorority houses, indoor and outdoor athletic facilities, laboratories, work areas, common or lounge areas, conference and meeting rooms, hallways, dining facilities, and restrooms.
 Smoking is also prohibited in any vehicles owned, leased, or rented by the University.
 Anyone wishing to smoke must do so at least 25 feet away from any campus building or facility entrance.
 Designated areas in which smoking is permitted will have signage stating that smoking is permitted. - 3.28 SPEAKER'S POLICY Any member of the student body, or any individual who is sponsored by a chartered student organization, may address any group on campus, subject only to reasonable regulations for time, place, and manner.
 These regulations are not imposed to prohibit any speaker except in the rare circumstances when it is shown that the speaker constitutes a clear and present danger of disruption or violence.
 This determination is to be made by the person charged with the duty of approving the use of the location of the activity.
-Any questions should be presented to the Director of Student Activities.
-Organizations having speakers for regularly scheduled meetings are not required to make special arrangements beyond the normal scheduling of the use of the facility. - 3.28(a) The area designated for Speaker's Corner is located on the west side of the Hughes-Trigg Student Center in the Senior Class Plaza.
+Any questions should be presented to the Director of Student Activities & Multicultural Student Affairs.
+Organizations having speakers for regularly scheduled meetings are not required to make special arrangements beyond the normal scheduling of the use of the facility.

+- 3.28(a) The area designated for Speaker's Corner is located on the west side of the Hughes-Trigg Student Center in the Senior Class Plaza.
 Persons authorized to use the Speakers Corner must remain on or in the designated area throughout the time they are authorized to speak or utilize this area.
-All policies and procedures pertaining to the use of this area can be found in the Organizations Manual which is located on the Student Activities & Multicultural Student Affairs website at smu.edu/samsa.
+All policies and procedures pertaining to the use of this area can be found on the Student Activities & Multicultural Student Affairs website at smu.edu/samsa.
 Amplifying equipment may not be used. - 3.29 STUDENT ORGANIZATIONS The Student Senate has the authority to grant and review the charters of all student organizations and to establish policies that govern student organizations.
 Individual students and student organizations are expected to abide by the policies which may be found in the Student Organizations Manual, published by the Student Senate Organizations Committee, available on the Student Activities & Multicultural Student Affairs web site.
 The Organizations Committee will review these policies and recommend changes to the Student Senate.